mrbungle64/ioBroker.switchbot-ble/README.md

 ## Before you install

-* If you are looking for Hub Plus/Mini support, [this adapter](https://github.com/DrozmotiX/ioBroker.switchbot-hub) is what you will need
+If you are looking for Hub Plus/Mini support, [this adapter](https://github.com/DrozmotiX/ioBroker.switchbot-hub) is what you will need.

+## Models

+### Supported models

+* SwitchBot "Bot"
+* SwitchBot "Meter"
+* SwitchBot "Contact"
+* SwitchBot "Motion"

+The models listed are those that I have in use myself.

+#### Other models

+* SwitchBot "Curtain"

+The SwitchBot "Curtain" is known to work, but I don't have one in use myself.

+## Installation

+### Prerequisites

+To use this adapter, you will need to already have [ioBroker](iobroker.net) installed.

-## Supported OS
+#### Supported OS

 This adapter may only run on Linux-based operating systems, as the underlying library [node-switchbot](https://github.com/OpenWonderLabs/node-switchbot#supported-os) currently only supports Linux-based operating systems such as Raspbian and Ubuntu.

-## Installation

-It is recommended to use version 14.x or 16.x of Node.js.

-The minimum required version is 12.x, but support for this version will be dropped soon.

-Before installing the adapter, some linux libraries related Bluetooth as follows if the OS is Ubuntu/Debian/Raspbian.
+Before installing the adapter, you need to install some Linux libraries related to Bluetooth.
+These are as follows if the operating system is Ubuntu/Debian/Raspbian:

 ```bash
 $ sudo apt-get install bluetooth bluez libbluetooth-dev libudev-dev